BABISH

 Next, add chicken stock.
 Stir and make sure no rice is stuck to the sides of the pressure cooker.

-4 cups Chicken stock
+4 cups chicken stock

 5.

 Lock the lid on your pressure cooker and cook on high for 5-6 minutes.
-Make sure to let steam escape through the quick-release steam valve before opening cooker.
+Make sure to let steam escape through the quick-release steam valve before opening the cooker.

 6.